Table of Contents

 What is the P2P process?

-While it varies from business to business, the P2P process can be largely rendered down into certain steps, including:
+While it varies from business to business, the Procure-to-pay process can be largely broken down into certain steps, including:

 • Demand – Someone within the company realizes the need for certain goods or services and communicates that they need a purchasing team.